Mathilda (novella)

-Mathilda, or Matilda, is the second long work of fiction of Mary Shelley, written between August 1819 and February 1820 and first published posthumously in 1959.
-It deals with common Romantic themes of incest and suicide.
+Mathilda, or Matilda, is a novella by Mary Shelley, written between August 1819 and February 1820 and first published posthumously in 1959.
+It deals with common Gothic themes of incest and suicide.

 The narrative deals with a father's incestuous love for his daughter.
+It has been perceived as an autobiographical novel and as a roman à clef, where the fictitious names in the novel represent real people.
+In this reading, Mathilda represents Mary Shelley herself, Mathilda's father represents William Godwin (Mary's father), and the poet Woodville represents Percy Shelley (Mary's husband).
+However, the storyline itself may not be based on facts.
+It has been argued that it is using the techniques of confessional and unreliable narrations, which Godwin had used in his own works.

 Background

 The act of writing this novella distracted Mary Shelley from her grief after the deaths of her one-year-old daughter Clara at Venice in September 1818 and her three-year-old son William in June 1819 in Rome.
 These losses plunged Mary Shelley into a depression that distanced her emotionally and sexually from Percy Shelley and left her, as he put it, "on the hearth of pale despair".